“This is a war! A war between men and women. Anything short of cannibalism is just beating around the bush!”

 Al’s rating: Shannon Tweed is a feminist professor and Bill Maher is her love interest?
 I feel like we’re in for a comedy, folks.

-Al’s Review: Way back in January 2007, when I was but a wee lad of twenty-five, I was hired at the Mutant Reviewers from Hell.
+Al’s review: Way back in January 2007, when I was but a wee lad of twenty-five, I was hired at the Mutant Reviewers.
 Shortly thereafter, I had my first phone conversation with Justin and the question came up, ‘What are you thinking of reviewing next?’
 I mentioned a few different titles, some of which I have dutifully followed through on (Highlander 2, Creating Rem Lezar) and some of which are still languishing in creative limbo (Weird Science, Iron Monkey — I’ll get to you someday!).

 When I mentioned all this to Justin, he agreed it was a good choice.
 Apparently, he had also seen it but a review never quite came together for him.
 I privately scoffed.
 “Are you kidding?
 How could it not?
 Cannibal Women in the Avocado Jungle of Death has everything!
 There’s Cannibal Women!
 Avocado Jungles!
 Death!
 There is no way we CAN’T have a review!”